 Hello, we are your farmers.

-We're Pru and Rich, and we steward the land at Lazy Meadow Farm with the help of our four-legged friends Bryher and Ingo.
-Our backgrounds are in campaigning for justice in the food system and we're passionate about producing ecologically sound food for our local community, here in Cornwall.
+We're Pru and Rich, and we steward the land at Lazy Meadow Vegan Farm.
+Our backgrounds are in campaigning for a better food system and we're passionate about producing ecologically sound food for our local community here in Cusgarne, Cornwall.

 What is No-dig?